gokiburikin/gkbrkn_noita/README.md

 - **Random Start**: Options to start runs with random wands, perks, flasks, cape colours, and health.
 - **Show Badges**: Show selected game mode options as UI icons.
 - **Show FPS**: Add an FPS counter.
+- **Spell Slot Machine**: Add a slot machine that you can buy spells from in the Holy Mountain.
 - **Starting Perks**: Adds the ability to start with a selection of perks from all loaded mods.
 - **Target Dummy**: Add a target dummy to each Holy Mountain.
 - **Unimited Ammo**: Gives all limited spells unlimited uses.